Future perfect continuous – passive

 There are several reasons as to why we use the passive voice in English.
 In these notes, we’re going to focus on the future perfect continuous in the passive voice and its elaborations.
 Generally, we use the passive when the focus is on the action and NOT on WHO or WHAT is performing the action.

-will + have + been + being + past participle (helped, known)
+Construction: will + have + been + being + past participle (helped, known)

-The subject is unknown.
-We don’t know who is the subject.
+The agent is unknown.
+We don’t know who or what is the agent

-These artefacts will have been being observed in art galleries all over the world as the mystery as to who painted them still endures.
+- These artefacts will have been being observed in art galleries all over the world as the mystery as to who painted them still endures.

 We use the passive to emphasise the subject

 - By the year 2020, I will have been being studying for two years.

-We use the passive to talk about general truths.
+We use the passive to talk about general truths

 - The earth will have been being kept on a constant spin for over 4.5 billion years by this year yet once again.

-We can use the passive if we want to be unclear or vague about the subject.
+We can use the passive if we want to be unclear or vague about the subject

-Nobody has any clue as to who will have been being elected president during the 2034 term of the presidency.
+- Nobody has any clue as to who will have been being elected president during the 2034 term of the presidency.

 (We don’t care who or what has caused the action to be).

-These cities will have been being worked on for over five years by next month.
+- These cities will have been being worked on for over five years by next month.

-We use the passive in a more formal atmosphere like a thesis or an important piece of writing, especially scientifically speaking.
+We use the passive in a more formal atmosphere like a thesis or an important piece of writing, especially scientifically speaking

-Languages will continue to evolve for the entirety of our lives and will have still been being spoken by everyone on the planet within the next century and well into the future.
+- Languages will continue to evolve for the entirety of our lives and will have still been being spoken by everyone on the planet within the next century and well into the future.